WHAT IS WESTERN CIVILIZATION?

 Jesus, while others deviated from traditional Christian teachings.

-inventions of the nineteenth and twentieth centuries.
+- Amazing inventions of the nineteenth

-These included the steam engine (around 1850), the telegraph (around
+and twentieth centuries.
+These included the steam engine (around

-1845), photography (1850s), modern anesthesia (1850 or so - this made surgery
+(1850 or so - this made surgery possible), the telephone, (around 1870), the

-(1840s to the present), the airplane (1907), radio (around 1900), motion
+automobile (1890s), the vitamins (1840s to the present), the airplane (1907),

-pictures (1915), television (1930s), antibiotics (1930s), the transistor
+radio (around 1900), motion pictures (1915), television (1930s), antibiotics

-(1959), the electronic computer (1950), modern rockets (1940s), space travel
+(1930s), the transistor (1959), the electronic computer (1950), modern rockets

-These are just a few of hundreds of quite amazing inventions of the past
+quite amazing inventions of the past 150 years.

 These inventions have significantly changed life on earth, bringing an